Teuton Systems PC

 How do I update the system?

-In Discover, there is an ”Updates” tab that shows available updates for the whole system and all installed applications at once - unlike Windows where each application is updated separately.
-You click ”Update all” at your convenience.
-No forced restarts, no ”Wait while we set up updates” screens, and no interruptions in the middle of work.
-Most updates don't even require a reboot.
-You decide when and if updates are applied.
+I Discover, there's an "Updates" tab that shows available updates for the entire system and all installed programs at once – unlike Windows, where each program is updated separately.
+You click "Update all" when it suits you.
+No forced restarts, no "Please wait while we configure updates" screens, and no interruptions in the middle of your work.
+Most updates don't even require a restart.
+It's up to you when and if updates are applied.

 Where are my files?
 The file system looks different.

-Your personal files are located in the Home folder, which contains folders such as Documents, Pictures, Downloads and Music - just like in Windows.
-In the Dolphin file manager, you'll see ”Home” in the left-hand sidebar, and USB drives and external hard drives automatically show up under ”Devices” in the same sidebar.
-Linux doesn't use drive letters like C: and D:, but in practice you never have to think about the underlying directory structure.
+Your personal files are located in the Home folder, which contains subfolders such as Documents, Pictures, Downloads, and Music – much like in Windows.
+In the Dolphin file manager, you'll see "Home" in the left-hand sidebar, and USB devices and external hard drives will appear automatically under "Devices" in the same sidebar.
+Linux does not use drive letters like C: and D:, but in practice, you will never need to think about the underlying directory structure.

 Which Linux programmes are equivalent to my regular Windows programmes?